smertiens/AtraxiFlow/doc/source/manual/nodes/common.rst

 **Output**

-This node will outout the text the user entered.
+This node will outout the text the user entered as TextResource.

 **Example**